godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyUsageFlags<enum_@GlobalScope_PropertyUsageFlags>` **PROPERTY_USAGE_STORAGE** = ``2``

-The property is serialized and saved in the scene file (default).
+The property is serialized and saved in the scene file (default for exported properties).

 .. _class_@GlobalScope_constant_PROPERTY_USAGE_EDITOR: